Curriculum Intent Statement - St Michael's Primary School

 The use of the whole school environment, both inside and outside, is also used regularly to enrich the curriculum.
 Every year group plans outdoor learning into their time table, this could range from including use of the ample field space in the school grounds for Science, DT and Art or visiting Lousehill Copse for a forest school activity.

-Our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2012 framework in Reception.
+Our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Development Matters 2021 non-statutory guidance and the Statutory framework for the early years foundation stage in Reception.
 It is delivered using a variety of approaches and resources depending on the nature of the subject being taught and the needs of the children (for more details please refer to the separate subject policies)

 Separate curriculum statements and policies: English, Maths, Science, PE, Music, History, Geography RE, Computing, PSHE & SRE, MFL, Art, Design Technology.